In 2022, Alabama’s state minimum wage is $7.25 per hour.

 You must be paid by the next regular payday.

-Alabama does not have a Department of Labor, but there are two federal department of labor offices in the state of Alabama.
+Alabama does not have a Department of Labor, but there are three federal department of labor offices in the state of Alabama.
 You can reach out directly to them by clicking HERE.
 In addition, below is our list of recommended labor lawyers to help you out.